Scouts-Victoria-Program/RadioActiv8/README.md

-# ras_game
+# RadioActiv8

-This is a Django app (as opposed to a project) designed to model the Radio Active Scout game.
+This is a Django app (as opposed to a project) designed to model the RadioActiv8 activity.